 Here, the favorite dishes are Culatello (pork), tortellini (pasta), tagliatelle Bolognese, Mortadella (pork), Cotoletta Alla Milanese (bread, egg, and butter), and Polpette alla bolognese (egg and bread).

 Although you can’t find many shopping items in Bologna, you can still find kitchenware, bags, shoes, and more.
 You will find the main shopping area in Piazza Maggiore, which has many streets to shop.

-Being the second-largest island of the Mediterranean Sea, Sardinia is also a big island of Italy.
+Being the second-largest island in the Mediterranean Sea, Sardinia is also a big island in Italy.
 You can travel to Sardinia via three airports – Alghero Airport, Olbia Airport, and Cagliari Airport.

 Among the fun things to do in Sardinia that tourists love this island for are swimming, boating, windsurfing, hiking, climbing, camping, etc.